Alexcrayon/cs4600-ComputerGraphicsProjects/README.md

 -------------------------------------------------------
 Project7 - Simulation

-The project includes a webpage that runs a physical-based simulation using the mass-spring system The simluation occurs within the block frame, applying a gravity to the mesh when it started.
+The project includes a webpage that runs a physical-based simulation using the mass-spring system.
+The simluation occurs within the block frame, applying a gravity to the mesh when it started.
 Collisions will be handled when mesh hitting the boundaries, drag any vertex on the mesh to apply a force to see the mass-spring effect.

 Getting started: